 Once upon a time, my little cousin wouldn’t eat salad.
 However, he had an older brother and desperately wanted to be the taller of the two.
 During one holiday dinner my mother convinced him that salad was the golden ticket to growing up to be taller than his brother.
 He ate so much salad that he spent the rest of the night throwing up green and hasn’t touched a vegetable since.

-When you’re making new habits or new resolutions, make sure that you’re doing them for you and not because you read them in a magazine or heard about them from your sister.
-Eat broccoli because it is delicious instead of because it’s low calorie.
-Find an exercise that you like doing and stick to it in moderation, rather than burning yourself out trying to train for a 10k.
+When you're making new habits or new resolutions, make sure you're doing them for you and not because you read them in a magazine or heard about them from your sister.
+Eat broccoli because it is delicious, not because it's low-calorie.
+Find an exercise you like doing and stick to it in moderation, rather than burning yourself out trying to train for a 10k.
 Replace all of your old and busted bras so you feel fabulous on a daily basis.
-Pick up a new hobby or take a class that you were too chicken to try before.
-Whatever you do, focus on the things that seem fun to you rather than the things you “should” be interested in.
+Pick up a new hobby or take a class you were too chicken to try before.
+Whatever you do, focus on the things that seem fun to you rather than the things you "should" be interested in.